SuperOfficeDocs/superoffice-docs/docs/api/search/selection/entity/create-dynamic-entity.md

 We have created an array of `ArchiveRestriontionInfo` objects since we will add more than one restriction.
 When you are specifying the restriction, you have to specify the criteria using 3 parameters:

-* the field name
+* the name of the field
 * the operator
 * the value

-Here, we have said give us the contacts with name starting with the letter c and give us the contacts in the business that corresponds to row ID 4 of the `business` table.
+Here, we have said give us the contacts with a name starting with the letter c and give us the contacts in the business that corresponds to row ID 4 of the `business` table.

 Once we have the restrictions ready, we need to store them against the selection to tell the system that this restriction is for a particular selection.
 We can do this with a `RestrictionCriteriaStorage` provider.
 We can save our restrictions using the `SaveRestriction` method.
 In the `SaveRestriction` method, the second parameter will act as the key.
 If you want you can access this criterion using this key.

 Now that we have completed the job, you can open SuperOffice and view this selection.
-You can see the contacts that we wanted listed under the selection.
+You can see the contacts that we wanted to be listed under the selection.

 ![03][img1]

 <!-- Referenced links -->
-[1]: ../../entities/index.md
+[1]: ../../../entities/index.md

 <!-- Referenced images -->
 [img1]: media/image003.jpg